Bhavesh122/Medical-Diagnosis-Extraction/README.md

 ## Usage
-1.Configure paths: Edit the image_path and output_csv variables in main.py to specify the path to your image file and the desired output CSV file.
+1. Configure paths: Edit the image_path and output_csv variables in main.py to specify the path to your image file and the desired output CSV file.

 2. Run the script